GrantMoe/DSI-Capstone-Project/README.md

 ### Track Performance
 ![manual trajectory superimposed on automated trajectory](./assets/images/auto_manual_trajectories_overlaid.png)
-<font size="1"> *fig x*: Due to the excessive throttle applied by autonomous driving models, cars were carried further both into and out of turns, resulting in trajectories that drifted closer to the track's inside walls.
-The cars were not able to negotiate turns at the shallow approach angles that resulted from this.</font>
+<sub> Figure 3: Due to the excessive throttle applied by autonomous driving models, cars were carried further both into and out of turns, resulting in trajectories that drifted closer to the track's inside walls.
+The cars were not able to negotiate turns at the shallow approach angles that resulted from this.</sub>

 ![manual vs autonomous trajectories, colormap: speed](./assets/images/colormaps_speed.png)
-<font size="1"> *fig x*: In general, models carried more speed into each corner, which, coupled with shallower lines, resulted in overshooting turns and colliding with walls.</font>
+<sub> Figure 4: In general, models carried more speed into each corner, which, coupled with shallower lines, resulted in overshooting turns and colliding with walls.</sub>

 ![manual vs autonomous trajectories, colormap: throttle](./assets/images/colormaps_throttle.png)
-<font size="1"> *fig x*: Some of the models attempted to brake, but did not do so early enough to overcome poor trajectories and excessive speed.</font>
+<sub> Figure 5: Some of the models attempted to brake, but did not do so early enough to overcome poor trajectories and excessive speed.</sub>

 ### Model Metrics